anujsingh2000/anujsingh2000/README.md

 - 👋 Hi, I’m @anujsingh2000
-- 👀 I’m interested in Python Programming and frontend Development.
+- 👀 I’m interested in Java Programming and AWS Cloud.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning AWS Cloud.
 - 💞️ I’m looking to collaborate on some project where I gain some experience.
 - 📫 How to reach me ...